terryma/snoocore/README.md

 `npm install snoocore` || `bower install snoocore`

 The same syntax can be used in node and in browser based JavaScript.
-There are a few [limitations & restrictions](http://trevorsenior.github.io/snoocore/node-vs-browser.html) for browser based environments however covered in the documentation.
+There are a few [limitations & restrictions](http://trevorsenior.github.io/snoocore/node-vs-browser.html) for browser based environments covered in the documentation.

 **Login Helpers**